Skip to Main Content

 Planning a Production in France?
 Let's Map Your Incentive Strategy.

 Capturing the full value of the TRIP starts long before the camera rolls.
-Our French production services team works with international producers from the first budget draft — structuring qualifying spend, filing for CNC provisional approval, and managing the audit through to final certification.
+Our French production services team works with international producers from the first budget draft — shaping qualifying spend, filing for CNC provisional approval, and running the audit through to final certification.
 Contact Fixers in France to discuss your next project.